 - The Tier-2 of VUB (Hydra) consists of 3 clusters of successive generations of processors with a peak capacity of 75 TFlops (estimated).
 The total storage capacity is 446 TB.
 It has a relatively large memory per computing node and is therefore best fit for computing jobs that require a lot of memory per node or per core.
 This configuration is complemented by a High Troughput Computing (HTC) grid infrastructure.

-- The Tier-2 of Ghent University (Stevin) represents a capacity of 174 TFlops (8768 cores over 440 nodes) and a storage capacity of 1,430 TB.
-It is composed of several clusters, 2 of which are intended for single-node computing jobs and 1 for multi-node jobs.
+- The Tier-2 of Ghent University (Stevin) represents a capacity of 226 TFlops (11.328 cores over 568 nodes) and a storage capacity of 1,430 TB.
+It is composed of several clusters, 1 of which is intended for single-node computing jobs and 4 for multi-node jobs.
 One cluster has been optimized for memory-intensive computing jobs and BigData problems.

 - The joint KU Leuven/UHasselt Tier-2 housed by KU Leuven focuses on small capability computing and tasks requiring a fairly high disk bandwidth.
 The infrastructure consists of a thin node cluster with 7.616 cores and a total capacity of 230 TFlops.
 A shared memory system with 14 TB of RAM and 640 cores yields an additional 12 TFlops.
 A total storage of 280 TB provides the necessary I/O capacity.
 Furthermore, there are a number of nodes with accellerators (including the GPU/Xeon Phi cluster purchased as an experimental tier-1 setup) and 2 visualization nodes.